etn-ccis/blui-angular-themes/README.md

 ### Updating From Version 5 ~> 6

-In version 6, we have migrated from the deprecated `typeface-open-sans` package to `@fontsource/open-sans` (bundled with the PX Blue themes).
+In version 6, we have migrated from the deprecated `typeface-open-sans` package to `@fontsource/open-sans` (bundled with the Brightlayer UI themes).
 You'll need to update your Open Sans references in angular.json:

 Before: